Browse This Site. Major Areas Include:

 2. Everything else being the same, tension increases as scale length increases;

-Given these, it should be obvious why higher pitched instruments tend to have shorter strings and lower pitched instruments longer strings and why fretting a string (i.e. Shortening the string) raises the pitch of that string when it vibrates.
+Given these, it should be obvious why higher pitched instruments tend to have shorter strings and lower pitched instruments longer strings and why fretting a string (i.e. shortening the string) raises the pitch of that string when it vibrates.
 It also should be obvious why the lower pitched strings of an instrument are wound - this increases the unit weight and thus lowers the pitch.
 Although it is certainly possible to increase the unit weight of a string simply by increasing its diameter, doing so also increases the string's side bending stiffness.
 Overly (side bending) stiff strings behave more like bars than strings when they vibrate.
-Consider what folks in the 16th century had to do to build an instrument that covered a wide pitch range with a very limited range of available strings..
+Consider what folks in the early 17th century had to do to build an instrument that covered a wide pitch range with a very limited range of available strings and no overspun (wound) strings.
 The instrument in the picture is called an orpharion.
 It is related to the bandora and the lute, and is tuned the same as the latter.
 The splayed frets (also sometimes called fanned frets) make the scale length on the bass side longer than the scale length on the treble side.

 where: